-• Deferoxamine (Desferal®; Novartis) for subcutaneous, intramuscular or intravenous injections was approved for treating acute iron intoxication and chronic iron overload due to

-- transfusion-dependent anemia.
-Several generic forms of deferoxamine have been approved by the FDA. - In 2005, deferasirox (ExjadeO; Novartis) was approved by FDA and is available as a tablet for oral suspension and is indicated for the treatment of chronic iron overload due to blood transfusions in patients age 2 years and older.
-Under the accelerated approval program, FDA expanded the indications for deferasirox in 2013 to include treatment of patients age 10 years and older with chronic iron overload due to non-transfusion-dependent thalassemia syndromes and specific liver iron concentration and serum ferritin levels.
-A generic version of deferasirox tablet for oral suspension has also been approved by FDA.
-In 2015, an oral tablet formulation for deferasirox (JadenuTM) was approved by FDA.
-All formulations of deferasirox carry a black box warning because it may cause serious and fatal renal toxicity and failure, hepatic toxicity and failure, and gastrointestinal hemorrhage.
+- In 1968, deferoxamine (Desferal®; Novartis) was approved by the FDA for subcutaneous, intramuscular or intravenous injections was approved for treating acute iron intoxication and chronic iron overload due to transfusion-dependent anemia.
+Several generic forms of deferoxamine have been approved by the FDA. - In 2005, deferasirox (ExjadeÒ; Novartis) was approved by the FDA and is available as a tablet for oral suspension and is indicated for the treatment of chronic iron overload due to blood transfusions in patients age two years and older.
+Under the accelerated approval program, the FDA expanded the indications for deferasirox in 2013 to include treatment of patients ages ten years and older with chronic iron overload due to non-transfusion-dependent thalassemia syndromes and specific liver iron concentration and serum ferritin levels.
+A generic version of the deferasirox tablet for oral suspension has also been approved by the FDA.
+In 2015, an oral tablet formulation for deferasirox (Jadenu[TM]) was approved by the FDA.
+All formulations of deferasirox carry a boxed warning because it may cause serious and fatal renal toxicity and failure, hepatic toxicity and failure, and gastrointestinal hemorrhage.
 As a result, treatment with deferasirox requires close patient monitoring, including laboratory tests of renal and hepatic function. - In 2011, the FDA approved the iron chelator deferiprone (Ferriporx®) for the treatment of patients with transfusional overload due to thalassemia syndromes when other chelation therapy is inadequate.
 Deferiprone is available in tablet and oral solution.
-Ferriprox® carries a black box warning because it can cause agranulocytosis that can lead to serious infections and death.
+Ferriprox® carries a boxed warning because it can cause agranulocytosis that can lead to serious infections and death.
 As a result, absolute neutrophil count should be monitored before and during treatment.